pratheeshrussell/Autorun-Processor/README.md

 Known issues:
 * Can cause conflicts with antiviruses while trying to delete virus files
 * the database for viruses include very few viruses only

+P.S: Although the skin was copied from kaspersky.
+This program is in no way affliated to kaspersy.